LaboratoireMecaniqueLille/crappy/docs/source/architecture.rst

 Regular Link internals
 ----------------------

-A :class:`~crappy.links.Link` wraps a :func:`multiprocessing.Pipe` and treats it as a one-way dictionary channel.
+A :class:`~crappy.links.link.Link` wraps a :func:`multiprocessing.Pipe` and
+treats it as a one-way dictionary channel.
 Before sending, it applies its Modifiers in order.
 Each Modifier receives a deep copy of the current dictionary.
 Returning ``None`` stops that send, while returning a non-dictionary raises a Link data error.

 On Linux, the Link checks whether the pipe is writable without blocking.
 If the pipe is full, the new dictionary is discarded and warning messages are